-The written word can be a powerful marketing tool.
+When done right, the written word is a highly persuasive tool.
 Marketing letters, also known as sales letters, can help generate new business leads, introduce your company’s products or services, drive traffic to your website and help convert prospects into customers.

-If your current sales letters are not delivering results, it’s time to try a new approach.
-You need a letter that captures readers’ attention, excites them about your offering and motivates them to respond.
-Ask yourself these six questions about your sales letter:
+…it’s time to try a new approach.
+A copywriter can create a sales letter that captures readers’ attention, excites them about your offer and motivates them to respond.
+Consider these six questions when evaluating your sales letter:

 Professional copywriters know that choosing the right words is only half the battle when creating an effective sales letter.
 You also have to present those words so that they catch the eye.

-Keep paragraphs short, no more than six lines, because small chunks of text are less daunting to readers, especially those reading your sale letter on a monitor.
+Keep paragraphs short, no more than six lines, because small chunks of text are less daunting to readers, especially if they’re reading your sale letter on a monitor.
 Some other copywriting techniques to make your sales letter more visually attractive are:

 While crafting the ideal sales letter can be challenging, it’s well worth the effort.
 Once perfected, the copy can likely be modified to fit a variety of applications.
 You can use selected paragraphs and phrasing on your website, in your ads and in other promotional materials.
 If you hire a professional copywriter, the price of the sales letter can thus be leveraged over several marketing projects.